ocean-archives/ocean-archives.github.io/README.md

 ## Author

 Repository is created and maintained by Aya Walraven, ayalan@gmail.com.
-Disclimar: __I am not affiliated with OceanGate or any of its partners, nor am I an expert in submersibles!
-I greatly appreciate the corrections sent my way or volunteer help in maintaining the information in this page.__
+Disclaimer: __I am not affiliated with OceanGate or any of its partners, nor am I an expert in submersibles!
+I greatly appreciate the corrections sent my way or volunteer help in maintaining the information in this page.
+The contents of this page are accurate to the best of my knowledge, but there may be inaccuracies.
+Some equipment listed may have been in use at one time but were not in use at the time of the incident.__

 ### Other Contributors
 * Nayuki